Knowing early can make a significant difference.

 Other parents report that their children appeared to develop normally until about 18-24 months of age.
-Then, suddenly, they seemed to stop developing new skills and often lost skills that they had previously mastered.
+Then, suddenly, they seemed to stop developing new skills and often lose skills that they had previously mastered.
 Parents often report that their child stopped talking around this age and no longer seemed interested in playing with them.

 You can learn more about typical developmental milestones on this timeline provided by Centers for Disease Control and Prevention (CDC).